Trout Zone Anglers, LLC

 Here at Trout Zone Anglers, our goal is to give you the best possible day on the water.
 Accordingly, I keep trip sizes small with no more than two anglers per guide.
 We feel that hiring only the best fly fishing guides in the area will provide you with the most memorable day on the water.
 Our guides are all chosen not only for their intimate knowledge of the streams they guide on but also for their overall attention to detail and quality of service.
 We believe that a guided fly fishing trip should help you become a better angler.
 Our guides are here to help you accomplish that goal.

 We have had some amazing guides helping us with trips over the years.
 Starting in 2018, we added long time Smokies guide Travis Williams.
+He has since retired from guiding but now runs the famed Gatlinburg Trout Facility, managing one of the best trout fisheries in the state of Tennessee.
 As we continue to expand our offerings, we have continued growing our guide staff.

 In 2021, we added Pat Tully who is an excellent angler and guide.
 Pat has been guiding for the prestigious and exclusive Blackberry Farm.
 He is one of the most patient anglers I know and once watched a big brown trout over 20″ long for 2+ hours until the fish started feeding.
 He then waded in and proceeded to catch that trophy fish.
 Most anglers could not sit still for that long!
 Pat is now joining the other Trout Zone Anglers fly fishing guides and hopes to share his love of fly fishing with you.

 Next, in 2023 we added expert guide and angler Elam Kuhn on a part time basis.
-He is a full time fly fishing guide at Blackberry Farm, but picks up trips with us on his days off.
 Elam is one of the fishiest guys I know and knows the Smokies better than almost anyone I’ve met.
 His approach to fly fishing reminds me a lot of my own style.
+Elam is now the Fly Fishing Manager at Blackberry Farm and thus is too busy to run trips for Trout Zone Anglers, but we hope to bring him back at some point in the future.

 Most recently, we have added Chris Bean to our regular guide staff.
 Chris comes to us from Blackberry Farm and has guided there for several years before making the transition to Trout Zone Anglers.
 Chris has a passion for our streams and the fish that live there and approaches all of his fishing and guiding with the goal of figuring out the most effective methods and techniques.
-He brings yet another unique skill set that will make us stronger as a guide staff, and we’re glad to have him joining us.
+He brings yet another unique skill set that makes us stronger as a guide staff, and we’re glad to have him on the team.

 We hope to continue growing while only hiring additional guides who can provide a superior fly fishing experience.
+Note that all Trout Zone Anglers guides follow the specific requirements for the bodies of water they guide.
+If you are fishing on a river or lake regulated by the USCG, then your guide is certified as an OUPV Captain by the USCG.
 If you have a specific guide request, please let us know that at the time of booking.
 We here at Trout Zone Anglers look forward to sharing a day on the water with you sometime in the future!

 Sincerely,